naiyerasif/jada/README.md

 A global `clip` filter is available to dynamically trim the blurb length.

+> By default, `clip` trims first 240 characters of a text.
+Optionally, it accepts a numeric value, e.g., `clip(200)`, to clip the specified number of characters.

 ### Generating Edit URLs

 The `editConfig` key in [app.config.js](./app.config.js) provides an array of collection-specific configurations, including